enderpirate98/Zorin-os-vm/README.md

 # Zorin-os-vm
 In case you don't know what Zorin os is it is a Linux Distribution based on Ubuntu 20.04 LTS and in this guide you will learn how to set it up on ether a virtual machine running in VMware workstation 16 or on real hardware because you want to get away from windows or MacOS.
 This guide is specificly for Windows 10/11 hosts but you can follow along on any other os host just note that you will have to adapt the steps to your os of choice.
+If you want to run this on real hardware then follow the guide here: insert link here

 Download all the files provided in this project: